gvwilson/sdxjs/gloss/index.md

 <dd class="glossary">A search algorithm that explores one possibility all the way to its conclusion before moving on to the next.</dd>
 <dt id="derived_class" class="glossary">derived class</dt>
 <dd class="glossary">In <g key="oop">object-oriented programming</g>, a class that is a direct or indirect extension of a <g key="base_class">base class</g>.</dd>
+<dt id="design_by_contract" class="glossary">design by contract</dt>
+<dd class="glossary">A style of designing software in which functions specify the <g key="pre_condition">pre-conditions</g> that must be true in order for them to run and the <g key="post_condition">post-conditions</g> they guarantee will be true when they return.
+A function can then be replaced by one with weaker pre-conditions (i.e., it accepts a wider set of input) and/or stronger post-conditions (i.e., it produces a smaller range of output) without breaking anything else.</dd>
 <dt id="design_pattern" class="glossary">design pattern</dt>
 <dd class="glossary">A recurring pattern in software design that is specific enough to be worth naming, but not so specific that a single best implementation can be provided by a <g key="library">library</g>.</dd>
 <dt id="destructuring_assignment" class="glossary">destructuring assignment</dt>